-- The dog has attacked, bitten, killed, or caused injury to a domestic animal, or has aggressively pursued or harassed a domestic animal while off leash.
+It has attacked, bitten, killed, or caused injury to a domestic animal.
+Or, it has aggressively pursued or harassed a domestic animal while off leash.

 What to do if the City of Surrey considers your dog dangerous:

-- Keep the dog in a 6-sided pen when not in the house.
+Keep the dog in a six-sided pen when not in the house.

 Fines for not following the regulations for dangerous dogs are severe.

 Learn more about your responsibilities as a dog owner in Surrey.